Maxime-J/umami-sqlite/README.md

 Thanks to them for all of that!

 ## SQLite specificities
-Time data is stored as integer in epoch format.\
+Time data is stored as integer in epoch format (SQLite doesn't have a storage class set aside for dates/times).\
-JSON data is stringified.
+Data intended to be stored with JSON Prisma field is stored as text, using `JSON.stringify` (JSON field with SQLite isn't supported by Prisma https://github.com/prisma/prisma/issues/3786).

-For non raw db requests (concerning mainly realtime data), needed manipulations are done with Prisma Client extensions (https://www.prisma.io/docs/concepts/components/prisma-client/client-extensions).
+For non raw db requests, needed manipulations are done with Prisma Client extensions feature (https://www.prisma.io/docs/concepts/components/prisma-client/client-extensions).

 `uniexpoch` function is not supported in the SQLite version shipped with Prisma, `strftime` is used instead.